 Suggested criteria may include, but are not limited to: business success, quality, growth, exemplary initiative, financial results, share price, investment, integrity, service, safety, environmental record, commercial acumen, technical or operational performance, employment, innovation, good corporate citizenship, or any other criteria the panel individually or collectively wishes to take into consideration, depending on the Award category.

-The winners (with the exception of the ‘Newsmaker of the Year Award’ and the Lloyd’s List Intelligence Big Data Award’) will be decided by the panel.
+The winners (with the exception of the ‘Newsmaker of the Year Award’, Lloyd’s List Intelligence Big Data Award’, ‘Deal of the Decade’ and ’20-Year Achievement Award’) will be decided by the panel.

 Exceptionally Lloyd’s List has the right to directly decide the winner of any Award only if

 - for extraordinary reasons the panel has been unable to meet, or